 The sub amplifier wattage is only one spec of the whole system.
 Two subwoofers rated for the same wattage could be very different because of how sensitive the drivers are, how large they are, how large the enclosure is, what it’s tuned for, etc. The measurement of the full system is what’s more important in comparison, especially in extension and output.

-Different organizations establish the norms for subwoofer power handling rating.
-These organizations include Electronics Industries Alliance, Audio Engineering Society, and the International Electrotechnical Commission.
+Different organizations establish the norms for subwoofer power handling ratings.
+These organizations include Electronics Industries Alliance, the Audio Engineering Society, and the International Electrotechnical Commission.
 The different rating criteria confuse people, so most folks don’t understand watts in subs.

 - The performance of a subwoofer is measured in watts.

 - The amplifier provides the subwoofer with the necessary power.